 “Do you know what happens when you give a procrastinator a good idea?
 Nothing!” -Donald Gardner

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Creativity and Innovation” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Creativity And Innovation Gathered By David Hugh Beaumont.

 “One of these days is none of these days.” -H. G. Bohn (Henry George Bohn (1796 - 1884)): as quoted in Herbert V. Prochnow and Herbert V. Prochnow, Junior, editors: “A Treasury of Humorous Quotations” (1969)